Sensor operating point calibration and monitoring of the ALICE Inner Tracking System during LHC Run 3: Results

 \subsection{Threshold and temporal noise}

 Figure~\ref{fig:thrchip} shows the threshold distributions for each of the 24120 chips of ITS2 measured in two different full threshold scans, both recorded at the end of June 2025.
 The top panel of Fig.~\ref{fig:thrchip} refers to the untuned scenario where both ITHR and VCASN DAC registers are set to 50 DAC units, the respective default values for all chips.
 The bottom panel of Fig.~\ref{fig:thrchip} instead depicts the threshold distributions after tuning the thresholds to 100 $e^-$.
-In the untuned case, it is possible to notice that IB chips had, on average, a lower threshold when compared with OB chips.
+In the untuned case, it is possible to notice that IB chips had, on average, a different threshold compared with OB even if the DAC settings were the same for all chips.
 This is due to the respective accumulated doses up to June 2025 (see also Sec.~\ref{sec:thrstab} for more details on threshold variations).
 For an estimate of the expected radiation levels, see Table 1.2 in Ref.~\cite{ALICE:2013nwm}.
 The effect is fully compensated by the threshold tuning procedure.
 By comparing the top and bottom panels of Fig.~\ref{fig:thrchip}, it is possible to observe that the calibration framework can precisely tune all chips to the desired average threshold.
 The remaining threshold dispersion after the tuning is due to the pixel-by-pixel variations within a chip, which amounts to about 20 $e^-$ (standard deviation).
-However, after the tuning, there are still five chips that have a threshold distribution containing several pixels with higher thresholds: the four outliers in Fig.~\ref{fig:thrchip} bottom, with chip~${\rm ID} = 3051$, 3496, 11206, 11301, correspond to chips having an average threshold between 140 and 170 $e^-$ (depending on the chip) and a long tail up to 450 $e^-$.
-Another outlier, having chip~${\rm ID} = 16563$, corresponds to a chip with an average threshold of about 360 $e^-$ without a long tail.
+However, after the tuning, there are still five chips that have a threshold distribution containing several pixels with higher thresholds: the four outliers in Fig.~\ref{fig:thrchip} bottom, with chip~${\rm ID} = 3051$, 3496, 11206, 11301, correspond to chips having a mean threshold between 140 and 170 $e^-$ (depending on the chip) and a long tail up to 450 $e^-$.
+Another outlier, having chip~${\rm ID} = 16563$, corresponds to a chip with a mean threshold of about 360 $e^-$ without a long tail.
 On the opposite side, there are also mainly four chips (chip ${\rm ID} = 1960$, 10933, 20510, 23435) that have very low thresholds for the vast majority of the pixels: they are visible below 50 $e^-$ in Fig.~\ref{fig:thrchip} bottom.
-These nine chips all belong to OB layers and are known to be problematic.\\ \\ The chip average threshold distribution, as derived from the same dataset presented in Fig.~\ref{fig:thrchip}, is shown in Fig.~\ref{fig:chipavg} in both the tuned and untuned cases.
-The chip-by-chip standard deviation is only 3.8 $e^-$ after the threshold tuning, while the average threshold is 103.6 $e^-$.
+These nine chips all belong to OB layers and are known to be problematic.\\ \\ The mean chip threshold distribution, as derived from the same dataset presented in Fig.~\ref{fig:thrchip}, is shown in Fig.~\ref{fig:chipavg} in both the tuned and untuned cases.
+The chip-by-chip standard deviation is only 3.8 $e^-$ after the threshold tuning, while the mean threshold is 103.6 $e^-$.
 The latter is slightly above the target threshold of 100~$e^-$.
-This is due again to radiation accumulation since the thresholds were tuned 3 months before.
-The chip average thresholds are calculated by excluding non-working pixels (also called \textit{bad} pixels) while the fully non-working chips are excluded from the histograms (see Sec.~\ref{subsec:badpix}).
+This is again due to radiation accumulation since the thresholds were tuned 3 months before.
+The mean chip thresholds are calculated by excluding non-working pixels (also called \textit{bad} pixels) while the fully non-working chips are excluded from the histograms (see Sec.~\ref{subsec:badpix}).